 Give Girls Lots of Encouragement

 Our founder Christine Cunningham often credits her parents for sparking her interest in STEM at a young age.
 Her mother took her on long nature walks, subscribed her to science magazines and made sure she had access to science kits and equipment that would empower her to see herself as a future STEM leader.
 Encourage girls to pursue interests in science, technology, engineering and math by giving them many opportunities.
-Our holiday gift ideas post offers ways to inspire the young girls in your life.

 Our curriculum is designed to help close the gender gap.
 Learn more about how we help young girls dream up new possibilities.